Creatide/Text-Generator-LSTM/README.md

 * **VALIDATION_SPLIT**: The proportion of training data to use for validation.
 If this parameter is set to 0.2, then 20% of the training data will be used for validation, and the remaining 80% will be used for training.
 A good rule of thumb is to set this to 0.1-0.3.

 * **REDUCE_LR_STUCK_FACTOR**: A parameter that controls the learning rate reduction strategy.
-When the model's performance on the validation set stops improving, the learning rate will be reduced by a factor of REDUCE_LEARNING_RATE_STUCK_FACTOR (e.g., if this parameter is set to 0.5, then the learning rate will be reduced by half).
-Set this parameter to None or 0 to disable this feature.
+When the model's performance on the validation set stops improving, the learning rate will be reduced by this factor (e.g., if this parameter is set to 0.5, then the learning rate will be reduced by half).
 A good rule of thumb is to set this to 0.1-0.5.

 # Use TensorBoard